 7. Insert the SD card back to the SD2Vita adapter and insert it into the PS Vita, then reboot the PS Vita.

 3.4 Congratulations.
 You’ve Finally Made It.

 At this point, your Vita should be able to recognize the SD2Vita adapter you inserted.
-An orange LED next to the adapter should repeatedly blink once you have inserted the file as an indication that the PS Vita is reading the files in the micro SD.
+Orange LED next to the adapter should repeatedly blink once you have inserted the file to indicate that the PS Vita is reading the files in the micro SD.

-Additionally, you should observe that the SD2Vita adapter is now mapped to UX0.
+Additionally, it would help if you observed that the SD2Vita adapter is now mapped to UX0.